z3r07h/Mr-R0B0T-s03-ARG/README.md

 Layout
 ------

+**Episodes** folder contains what will mostly be the s0urce information.
+Inside Each episode will be a list of findings, theories, links found, pictures, QR codes, etc, basically everything that COULD be ARG related.
+The readme for each one will list what has been found, investigated, results, and conclusions.

-Each ARG 'puzzle' will have it's own subdirectory, along with a readme to include the conclusions, and theories, backup scripts and tools as necessary, and notes as just a personal account of some things that may be out of the ordinary.
+**Sites** folder contains sites and links found from Episode / Other investigation Each ARG Site will have it's own subdirectory, along with a readme to include the conclusions, and theories, backup scripts and tools as necessary, and notes as just a personal account of some things that may be out of the ordinary.

 Timeline
 --------